Jereljrdn/Personal_Run_Tracker_Analysis/README.md

 4. Open and run the **'RunAnalysisScript'** R file to:
    - Clean and analyze the updated dataset
    - Produce plots (saved to '/Plots' folder) and model output (saved to '/Output' folder).
-This will save all plots in '/Plots' folder.